PyGreSQL/PyGreSQL/docs/contents/pg/db_wrapper.rst

 This method is the basic mechanism to get a single row.
 It assumes that the key specifies a unique row.
 If *keyname* is not specified, then the primary key for the table is used.
-If *arg* is a dictionary then the value for the key is taken from it and it is modified to include the new values, replacing existing values where necessary.
+If *row* is a dictionary then the value for the key is taken from it and it is modified to include the new values, replacing existing values where necessary.
 For a composite key, *keyname* can also be a sequence of key names.